BryanApellanes/Bam.Net/Products/bake/README.md

 of the command line switches, /major, /minor or /patch to increment the associated version part.
 Additionally, an msi is created as part of the release by prompting for the location of wix merge module and project files.

+## Mode: Dev
 When dev mode is selected, **DirectoryPath** is the path to where the Bam.Net binaries are found.
-The version number used is the latest release version with the build number appended in the format -Dev.{0}.
+The version number used is the latest release version with the commit hash appended in the format -Dev.{commitHash}.

 Example:
 ```